When you buy through our links, we may earn an affiliate commission.

 - Alexa Routines opens up a variety of communication styles.
 You can set up a routine that is defined by motion.
 If your Furbo detects your dog—it can differentiate between people and pets just fine—you can create a routine that announces a pre-recording of your voice, followed by a treat.

-- The IFTTT app (available on Android and iOS) is also an excellent tool for creating “if this then that” scenarios to keep your pup entertained throughout the day.
+- The IFTTT app is also an excellent tool for creating “if this then that” scenarios to keep your pup entertained throughout the day.

 Is Furbo Compatible as a Smart Home Device?